 On 7 December 2017, the CMC issued letters notifying Asiacell and other operators in Iraq asking them to hold 1.5% of their 2017 Revenues (excluding local interconnection costs) as a USF ("USF").
-Asiacell complied with the CMC request and has a full provision for the years 2017 to 2019 amounting to QAR 197.3 million (USD 49.1 million).
+Asiacell complied with the CMC request and settled the fees for the years 2017 to 2019 amounting to QAR 197.3 million (USD 49.1 million).
 In 2018, Asiacell received a second letter asking them to provision the 1.5% USF from the end of the second anniversary of the license term (2009).
-Management estimates the additional exposure in relation to this demand is approximately QAR 691 million (USD 190 million).
+Management estimates the additional exposure in relation to this demand is approximately QR.
+691 million (USD 190 million) for outstanding amounts for 2009 - 2016.
 Asiacell rejected the retroactive implementation of the USF on the grounds that it is illegal.
 Another operator in Iraq initiated a dispute against the CMC decision at the CMC Hearing Panel.
 In February 2021, the operator won the dispute with CMC in which the Appeal Panel stated that the CMC had no right to impose retroactive application of the new USF fees.
 Due to this, Asiacell in March 2021 initiated its own dispute proceeding at the CMC Hearing Panel.
+The Appeal Board issued a decision on 7 July 2022 whereby it returned ACL's appeal on technical grounds of format.
+Asiacell have now written a letter to CMC alleging that CMC cannot impose fees on one party and exclude other operators under the same terms of the license.
 Based on this, Asiacell is confident of a successful outcome in their case considering the precedent already set and has therefore not recorded any provision for this matter.